 East Angola Pastor Support

 Yellowstone Conference has had a relationship with the East Angola Conference of the United Methodist Church since 2003.
-Four Volunteers in Mission teams have visited East Angola since 2003, to help rebuild their churches and communities, to learn how best to be in partnership and to get to know one another.
-The latest team was in Angola in February 2014.
+Five Volunteers in Mission teams have visited East Angola since 2003, to help rebuild their churches and communities, to learn how best to be in partnership and to get to know one another.
+The latest team was in Angola in November 2017.

 Angolans have been rebuilding their churches, sometimes one row of bricks at a time.
 Most pastors in East Angolan are not paid a salary by their congregation but are paid ‘in kind’ – eggs, cassava, sweet potatoes, a chicken or rabbit.
 The East Angola Conference covers the poorest areas of Angola.
 Most of the churches are small and in rural villages.

 We in Yellowstone Conference want to support our brothers and sisters in Christ as they rebuild their churches and ministries.
 We do that by supporting 66 pastors in 3 districts and 2 areas of evangelization (in a remote part of the country).
-Each pastor receives $50 a month in salary (increased from $40 in July 2015), and we pay Alcides Martins a stipend as well to administer the project.
+Each pastor receives $50 a month in salary (increased from $40 in July 2015).
 This salary is vital to the lives and families of these pastors.
 This partnership offers hope to the pastors, their families, and their villages.
 Click here to read a summary timeline of Yellowstone Conference's partnership with the East Angola Conference.

 Make a contribution to this cause through the Yellowstone Conference by donating here: